eag-abd/archivingbydesign/README.md

 There is an approved [whitepaper on Archiving by design](Whitepaper%20AbD_en.pdf) that outlines what challenge Archiving by design is trying to solve, and what our solution is.

+> :new: We are currently revising a [guideline on the Archiving by Design Scan method](/shared-with-eag/Guideline%20on%20AbD%20scan%20methodology%20-%20nov%202022.pdf).
+If you have comments or questions, do not hesitate to [post them as an issue](https://github.com/eag-abd/archivingbydesign/issues/new).

 Further information can be found in [drafts shared with the EAG](/shared-with-eag/) and in [presentations we have held](/presentations/).

 ## Who owns this?